 The imaging findings of esophageal lymphoma have shown a diverse spectrum of abnormalities, similar to those of lymphoma elsewhere in the gastrointestinal tract.
 We present a distinctly rare case of primary diffuse non-Hodgkin’s lymphoma of the esophagus with a unique, to our knowledge, endoscopic ultrasonographic appearance, of a mainly hyperechoic mass.

 A 77-year old man was admitted because of paroxysmal atrial fibrillation and epigastric pain.
 His physical examination was normal without clinical evidence of lymph node enlargement or hepatomegaly.
 Complete blood cell count and routine serum chemistry levels were also normal.
-A double-contrast barium swallow showed enlargement of the mucosal folds and mild dilatation of the esophageal lumen below the level of the aortic arch (Figure ); the stomach and duodenum were normal.
-Chest CT showed extensive thickening of the esophagus wall extending from the middle to the lower portion, without enlargement of mediastinal lymph nodes (Figure ).
+A double-contrast barium swallow showed enlargement of the mucosal folds and mild dilatation of the esophageal lumen below the level of the aortic arch (Figure 1); the stomach and duodenum were normal.
+Chest CT showed extensive thickening of the esophagus wall extending from the middle to the lower portion, without enlargement of mediastinal lymph nodes (Figure 2).
 CT of the abdomen and pelvis were negative.

 Figure 1 Double-contrast barium swallow, showing enlargement of the mucosal folds and mild dilation of the esophageal lumen below the level of the aortic arch.

 Figure 2 CT of the chest shows marked thickening of the wall of the esophagus from the aortic arch to the gastrointestinal junction.

 Endoscopic ultrasonography (EUS) was performed in order to evaluate the esophageal wall thickening.
 EUS showed a transmural wall thickening along the middle and lower portion of the esophagus with a heterogeneous, mainly hyperechoic mass confined to the sub-mucosal layer, without erosions or ulcers.
-There was no enlargement of adjacent lymph nodes (Figure ).
+There was no enlargement of adjacent lymph nodes (Figure 3).